PriyanshuKumar-03/RISC-V-PROCESSOR/README.md

 # RISC-V-PROCESSOR
 Contains a risc-v processor designed using verilog with waveforms for verification.
-Moreover ther is a seperate IEEE 754 standard floating-point arithmetic unit designed in SystemVerilog and verified through Assertion.
+Moreover a report is submitted with all the necessary documentation and a rom_bytes.data file with a mini programs binary encoding.